 - Writing notes from memory

 - Making mind-maps from memory

 - Practising questions

 Most students will be studying Level 3 and Level 4 courses in what is known as the Broad General Education.
 The BBC have produced some excellent resources to support students learn at these levels:

 All senior students should make a Study Timetable to plan their study activities.
-Their Guidance Teacher will support them to create this in PSE lessons.
+Their Head of House will support them to create this in PSE lessons.

 Guidelines regarding study time are as follows:

 - At National level, this should be a minimum of 1 hour per subject per week (for example, if they are studying six National 5 courses, students should be doing a minimum of six hours study per week).